-A new era opens in Cuba as Raul Castro prepares for a successor
+Cuba's National Assembly announces Miguel Diaz-Canel as new president

 Will a new leader make a difference?

-Few people expect much to change in the only Communist-run country in the Western hemisphere, at least not right away.
+Few people expect much to change in the only Communist-run country in the Western Hemisphere, at least not right away.

 Now González, 24, has emerged as one of the most effective advocates for the revolution and many Cubans believe he will one day have a leadership role.

-Note: Correction: A previous version of this article gave the incorrect year of Elián Gonzalez's discovery off the Florida coast.
-He was found in 1999.